Skip to main content

 Scope and Contents

-Documenting the life, artistry, career and philanthropy of singer-songwriter Janis Ian (1951-present).
-The archives comprise of published and unpublished writings, song drafts and manuscripts, personal and business correspondence, journals, family papers, press cuttings, recordings, audio and moving picture media, industry awards, photographs, library collection and organisational records pertaining to the Pearl Foundation.
+This collection documents the life, artistry, and philanthropy of singer-songwriter-storyteller Janis Ian (1951-present).
+The Ian archives comprise more than 270 cubic feet of published and unpublished writings, song drafts and scores, personal and business correspondence, family papers, press cuttings, audio recordings and moving picture media, awards, photographs, posters, stage outfits, a library collection and Pearl Foundation organizational records.

 Dates